ExplicITConsulting/set-outlooksignatures.com/download.en.md

 ---
 <h2 id="set-outlooksignatures">Set-OutlookSignatures</h2>
 <p>
-Set-OutlookSignatures is the open-source standard for email signatures and out-of-office replies for Exchange and all of Outlook.
+Set-OutlookSignatures is the open-source standard for email signatures and out-of-office replies for Exchange and Outlook.
 Full-featured, cost-effective, unsurpassed data privacy.
 </p>

 <p>